stark1tty/Awesome-Historic_al-Maps/readme.md

 ### Europe
 - [Mappa Mundi Explorer](https://www.themappamundi.co.uk/) - Scholars believe it was made around the year 1300 and shows the history, geography and destiny of humanity as it was understood in Christian Europe in the late thirteenth and early fourteenth centuries.
+- [Denmark: Royal Library and Copenhagen University Library.
+'Kort & Atlas'](http://www.kb.dk/maps/kortsa/2012/jul/kortatlas/en/) - Images from the Map & Atlas collection covering all parts of the world with a strong focus on northern Europe.

 #### The Netherlands
 - [Amsterdam University Library.
 'Kaartencollectie'](http://dpc.uba.uva.nl/kaartencollectie/) covering The Netherlands and the rest of the world; offering groups of images with introductory text (in Dutch), including pages devoted to wall-maps (with the 1639 Colom map treated separately), the work of C. Claesz, water-feature mapping, the Atlas Van Schagen, the Goos 'Paskaart van Oost-Indi' (c.1658), etc.